shchen-idmod/idmtools-1/docs/glossary.rst

     analyzer
         Functionality that uses the MapReduce framework to process large data sets in parallel, typically on a :term:`high-performance computing (HPC)` cluster.
 For example, if you would like to focus on specific data points from all simulations in one or more experiments then you can do this using analyzers with |IT_s| and plot the final output.

-    asset collection
-        A collection of user created input files, such as demographics, temperature, weather, binaries, and overlay files.
-These files are stored in |COMPS_s| and can be available for use by other users.

     assets
         See :term:`asset collection`.